A Dollar Saved for College Beats a Dollar Borrowed for College

 - Family members and friends can invest too.
 (Click here to learn more.)

 Qualified expenses include tuition, room and board, required fees, books, supplies, and equipment (including computers).
-Tuition, fees, and books are also included for part time students.
-Room and board is included for part time students who are enrolled in half time or more.
+Tuition, fees, and books are also included for part-time students.
+Recently, 529 Plans have also qualified to cover K-12 education expenses (think: private school tuition).

 Say you just had a baby.
 Congratulations!
 You start investing $25 per week for the next 18 years for a total contribution over the 18 years of $23,400.
 Assuming a 6% interest, you will have saved $42,095 due to compounding interest and the time value of money.
 If you were to borrow $42,095 as a student loan with 6% interest over a 10-year repayment period, you will have paid a total of $56,081 when factoring in principal plus interest.